kyma-project/api-gateway/docs/user/custom-resources/apirule/04-40-apirule-mutators.md

 ### Id_token mutator

-It seems not to be possible to support the same functionality as `id_token` mutator as this requires a mechanism for encoding and signing the response from OAuth2 server (e.g. Ory Hydra) into a JWT.
+The functionality of the `id_token` mutator cannot be supported because it would require a mechanism for encoding and signing the response from the OAuth2 server, such as Ory Hydra, into a JWT.
-The other issue is that the JWKS used for signing this JWT is deployed as a secret `ory-oathkeeper-jwks-secret` that would have to be fetched in context of the implementation or mounted into the component doing the encoding.
+Additionally, the JWKS used for signing this JWT is deployed as a `ory-oathkeeper-jwks-secret` Secret, which would have to be fetched in the implementation context or mounted into the component responsible for the encoding.

 ### Hydrator mutator

-Support for Hydrator token would require to call external APIs in context of Istio proxy.
-This mutator also influences other mutators by running before others and supplying them with the outcome of running.
+Support for Hydrator token would require to call external APIs in the context of the Istio proxy.
+This mutator also influences other mutators as it runs before them and supplies them with the outcome of of its execution.